marko-js/marko/docs/class-components.md

 | `eventName` | `String` | the name of the event                                 |
 | `...args`   | `Any`    | all subsequent parameters are passed to the listeners |

 Emits a UI component custom event.
 If a UI component attached a listener with the matching `eventName` then the corresponding event listener method will be automatically invoked.
-Event listeners can be attached using either the [`on-[event](methodName|function, ...args)` attribute](#declarative-custom-events) attribute or `targetComponent.on()`.
+Event listeners can be attached using either the [`on-[event](methodName|function, ...args)`](#declarative-custom-events) attribute or `targetComponent.on()`.

 ### `on(eventName, handler)`